02 Aug Whats Up – August 2022

 In the north, orange Arcturus shines brightly in the evening sky, with the half circle of the Northern Crown to the right, and bright white Vega rising low in the north east.
 Higher in the ENE, tangled in the northern Milky Way, is Aquila the Eagle with its bright star Altair.
 Vega and Altair are relatively nearby stars, but like most of the stars visible to the naked eye would appear much brighter than the Sun if they and the Sun were at the same distance.

 Red Antares and the stars of the Scorpion are almost overhead in the early evening, and you should easily be able to see the shape of the Scorpion – this is one of the few constellations which really resembles the creature it’s named after.
-Antares is about 600 light years away, and radiates about 10 000 times as much energy as the Sun at wavelengths perceived by the eye.
-But Antares has a surface temperature of only 3 300 degrees (compared to 5 500 for the Sun), and radiates most of its energy as infrared radiation.
-The total energy output of Antares is about 65 000 times as much as the Sun, and this ‘red supergiant’ is so large that if it were placed at the centre of our own solar system, the orbit of Mars would be less than halfway from the centre of Antares to its swollen surface.
+Antares is about 600 light years away and radiates about 10000 times as much energy as the Sun at wavelengths perceived by the eye.
+But Antares has a surface temperature of only 3300 degrees (compared to 5500 for the Sun) and radiates most of its energy as infrared radiation.
+The total energy output of Antares is about 65000 times as much as the Sun’s, and this ‘red supergiant’ is so large that if it were placed at the centre of our own solar system, the orbit of Mars would be less than halfway from the centre of Antares to its swollen surface.

 High in the south are the Giraffes of Vha Venda star lore (the Pointers – Alpha and Beta Centauri – and the stars of the Southern Cross).
 For observers away from city lights, the winter Milky Way is spectacular on August evenings when the moon doesn’t interfere.
-The centre of our Galaxy is nearly overhead, and it is easy to see the ‘pancake’ shape of our wheel of hundreds of billions of suns, complete with the bulge near the middle.
-For the Indian tribes of South America, the dark patches in the Milky Way were also constellations.
-We know today that such dark areas as the Coal sack (near the Southern Cross) and the Great Rift are dense dust clouds where new stars are forming.
+The centre of our Galaxy is nearly overhead, and it is easy to see the ‘pancake’ shape of our wheel of a hundred billion of suns, complete with the bulge near the middle.
+For the indigenous people of South America, the dark patches in the Milky Way were also constellations.
+We know today that such dark areas as the Coal sack (near the Southern Cross) and the Great Rift are dense dust clouds, where new stars are forming.